privacy policy

 • for direct marketing of Snowdome’s functions and activities, and if you have agreed to receive such information as newsletters or periodic mailings.

-If you no longer wish to receive direct marketing materials, please email admin@snowdome.org.au
+• If you no longer wish to receive direct marketing materials, please email info@snowdome.org.au.

-If you visit www.snowdome.org.au to read, browse or download information, our system may record information such as the date and time of your visit to our website, the pages accessed and any information downloaded.
+If you visit www.snowdome.org.au to read, browse or download information, our system may record information such as the date and time of your visit to our website, the pages accessed, and any information downloaded.
 This information is used for statistical, reporting and website administration and maintenance purposes only.

 Like many websites, the Snowdome.org.au website may use “cookies” from time to time.
 Cookies are small text files that the Websites transfer to a user’s hard drive through their web browser to enable the Websites’ systems to recognise the user’s browser.
 Cookies may also be used to record non-personal information such as the date, time or duration of a user’s visit, or the pages accessed, for website administration, statistical and maintenance purposes.
-The default settings of browsers like Internet Explorer always allow cookies, but users can easily erase cookies from their hard-drive, block all cookies, or receive a warning before a cookie is stored.
+The default settings of browsers like Internet Explorer always allow cookies, but users can easily erase cookies from their hard drive, block all cookies, or receive a warning before a cookie is stored.
 Please note that some parts of the Snowdome.org.au website may not function fully for users that disallow cookies.

-When Snowdome sends emails or other electronic messages, we may record where recipients open the message and click on particular links.
+When Snowdome sends emails or other electronic messages, we may record where recipients open the message and click on links.
 This helps us to better understand what information is of interest to those recipients.

-The Snowdome.org.au website may use Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+The Snowdome.org.au website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics uses cookies to help analyse use of the Snowdome.org.au website.
 The information generated by the cookie about your use of the website (including the IP address of users’ computers) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating individuals’ use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate IP addresses with any other data held by Google.
-By using Snowdome.org.au website, individuals consent to the processing of data about them by Google in the manner and for the purposes set out above.
+By using Snowdome.org.au website, individuals’ consent to the processing of data about them by Google in the manner and for the purposes set out above.

 While Snowdome takes great care to protect personal information on the Snowdome.org.au website, unfortunately no data transmission over the Internet can be guaranteed to be 100% secure.
 Accordingly, Snowdome cannot ensure or warrant the security of any information sent to or from Snowdome online.
 This is particularly true for information sent to Snowdome via email.
 Snowdome has no way of protecting that information until it reaches Snowdome.
 Once Snowdome receives personal information by email, Snowdome protects its security in accordance with this Privacy Policy.

 Many of Snowdome’s tasks are performed with the assistance of contractors and volunteers, and Snowdome may share personal information with them.
-These may include organisations that assist Snowdome with auditing, accounting, financial and legal advisory, banking, payment, security, technology, archival, research, mail and delivery, customer contact, data processing, data analysis, investigation and marketing services.
+These may include organisations that assist Snowdome with auditing, accounting, financial and legal advisory, banking, payment, security, technology, archival, research, mail and delivery, customer contact, data processing, data analysis, investigation, and marketing services.
+Some of the third parties described above may be in other countries including the United States, New Zealand and Singapore.

 Snowdome may also disclose your personal information to: